DylanConvery/Boids/README.md

 # What I am most proud of in the assignment

 # Proposal submitted earlier can go here:
-The goal of this project is to give the view an immersive 2D woodland experience.
-I plan to try capture what it’s like to explore the woods.
+The goal of this project is to give an immersive 2D woodland experience.I plan to try capture what it’s like to explore the woods.
 What this means technically is that the user will be able to explore a procedurally generated grass and woodland, including the birds, mushrooms and random flora and fauna.
-I plan to take some inspiration from the likes of the old school Pokemon games such as Red, Gold, and Ruby.
-As well as that I’ll also be drawing from Stardew Valley and its woodland parts of the town.
-The project will be built using the Unity Game Engine.
+I plan to take some inspiration from the likes of the old school Pokemon games suchas Red, Gold, and Ruby.
+As well as that I’ll also be drawing from Stardew Valleyand its woodland parts of the town.
+Another game I similar to this feel would be Minecraft.The project will be built using the Unity Game Engine.

 ## This is how to markdown text: